playbenny/benny_manual/docs/blockipedia.md

 - l makes the selected notes legato.

-- At the moment only scroll over the loop start / length etc numbers works to adjust those, and longer sequences than 256 beats can't yet be created in the ui here.
-More soon.
+- drag the loop handles or scroll over the loop start / length etc numbers.

 ### seq.rene
 - a circle on a cartesian plane step sequencer, obviously inspired by the module of the same name